 The Different Types of Golf Balls

-Golf balls are grouped due to how many layers they are made of.
+Different types of golf balls are grouped due to how many layers they are made of.
 More layers lead to higher levels of diversity for different golf clubs and higher price tags.
-One, two, three, four, and five-piece designs are used to give players models that suit their swings and budget.
+One, two, three, four, and five-piece ball designs are used to give players models that suit their swings and budget.

 One-Piece Golf Balls